 We love the idea of spending a semester volunteering somewhere like Thailand or Central America.
 I mean, a semester full of hikes to waterfalls and lush jungles sounds pretty perfect.
 Plus, these countries are incredibly green and gorgeous … which is partly because it rains a lot here.
-But when you look at it, traveling during the rainy seasons is one of the biggest tips for travelers on a budget.
+But when you look at it, traveling during the rainy seasons is one of the biggest tips if you want to budget for a trip.

 Just so you know when it’s going to be wet, here’s the general outline for the rainy season in:

 Thailand: May - October: Wettest in August - October.

 Costa Rica: May - November: Wettest in September and October.